murphsicles/zip/README.md

 # Zip Wallet 🚀

-High-performance, non-custodial, cross-platform BSV wallet with embeddedabke swipe-to-pay buttons, PayMail, and hybrid authentication (OAuth 2.1 + Passkeys).
+High-performance, non-custodial, cross-platform BSV wallet with embedible swipe-to-pay buttons, PayMail, and hybrid authentication (OAuth 2.1 + Passkeys).
 Built in Rust for efficiency, scalability, and security. 💪

 ## Features 📋
 - **Non-Custodial BSV Wallet**: Secure HD wallet with `rust-sv` for key generation and address derivation. 🔑